-- Digital customer experience (DCX) encompasses every digital experience a customer has with your brand.
+- Digital customer experience (DCX) encompasses every interaction a customer has with your brand in a digital medium.

 The pandemic disrupted consumer behavior and accelerated the number of digital interactions with companies.
-That means fewer in-person opportunities to connect, and a more fragmented brand experience across the customer journey.
+As a result, brands have fewer in-person opportunities to connect with shoppers which creates a more fragmented brand experience across the customer journey.
 Remember, most shoppers don’t see the digital customer experience as separate from the in-store experience.

 For example, a shopper may have an outstanding experience in the physical store.
 However, when they visit your website, they encounter new barriers and frustrations.
 On the other hand, potential customers could fall into the digital cracks of an unmapped online journey.
 They may discover your brand early on, but miss valuable touchpoints in the middle of the funnel.

-This inconsistency creates unnecessary risk given the volume and variety of brand interactions that occur on the internet.
+This inconsistency creates unnecessary risk given the volume and variety of online brand interactions.

 Consider all the digital touchpoints consumers have online.
 They can research your products and services, share their feelings, compare you to your competitors, or chat with your employees.
-And these digital customer experiences can create lifelong customers, or fervent detractors.
+In other words, these digital customer experiences can create lifelong customers, or fervent detractors.

 To overcome these challenges and remain competitive, marketers must create an exceptional digital customer experience.
 Read on to learn what that means, why it matters, and how to do it.